-- Provides the specific industries we provide services for, such as defence, agriculture, energy, manufacturing and metals and mining.
+- >>> Respect for human rights is integrated in our acceptance criteria for clients active in specific industries we provide services for, such as defence, agriculture, energy, manufacturing and metals and mining.
 Our business management, risk management, sustainability, compliance and audit departments all share responsibility to respect human rights and to ensure our commitment is applied to all relevant transactions.
 This approach is part of our Sustainability Risk Management Framework. - Our Supplier Code of Conduct addresses equality and safety in the workplace, prohibition of forced and child labour, working hours and freedom of association, amongst other human rights issues.
 All of our suppliers are required to commit to our Supplier Code of Conduct. - >> We have policies and practices to prevent discrimination throughout the bank, including initiatives to promote respect for minorities, diversity, gender equality and lesbian, gay, bisexual and transgender rights.